harlan-zw/to-vite-and-beyond-a-history-and-future-of-bundling/slides.md

 <v-clicks>

-- Webpack adopted as the module bundler for JavaScript applications
+- Webpack released as first end-to-end solution for bundling
 - Seriously complex apps are being built
+- Early Webpack uses CJS and shifts the ecosystem

 </v-clicks>